It seems like everyone is making sourdough these days, and I honestly couldn’t be more excited about that.

 Once the dough has risen, turn it out onto a lightly dusted surface and punch a little of the air out.

 Divide and Shape Your Dough

 Use a pastry cutter, dough chopper, or sharp knife to divide the dough into two sections.

-Allow dough to rise a second time until it has risen slightly above the tops of the pans, about 45 minutes to an hour.
+Once you feel confident with your dough’s overall shape, transfer it to your lightly greased bread pan.
+Cover, and allow dough to rise a second time until it has puffed above the tops of the pans, about 45 minutes to an hour.

-If you’re not sure whether your dough has finished rising, lightly poke the top.
+Not sure whether your dough has finished rising?
+Lightly poke the top.
 If the dough springs back quickly, let it rise for a bit longer.
 If it springs back slowly, it’s ready to go!